Technology in Hospitality: 13 Trends Shaping Hotels

 As technology evolves, so will the guest experience.
 Hotels that can adapt and innovate will thrive in this exciting future — hotels that stay ahead of the curve will get an even larger market share.

-Technology plays a crucial role in the success of a modern hotel.
+Technology plays a central role in the success of a modern hotel.
 It enhances operational efficiency, improves guest satisfaction, and facilitates a more seamless, personalized guest experience.

-If you’re interested in a career in hospitality management, consider Johnson & Wales University’s (JWU) BS in Hospitality Management.
-Our program can provide you with the knowledge and skills needed to excel in this industry, and it will teach you how new tech can improve your future hotels.
-The program provides a comprehensive understanding of crucial hospitality concepts, including the application of technology in the hotel industry.
+If you’re interested in a career in hospitality management, consider Johnson & Wales (JWU) Online’s Bachelor of Science (BS) in Hospitality Management.
+Our program can provide you with the knowledge and skills needed to excel in this industry.
+The program provides a comprehensive understanding of key hospitality concepts, including the application of technology in the hotel industry.

 FIND YOUR PROGRAM